smitesh-sutaria/edge-desktop-virtualization/kubevirt-patch/README.md

 **On Deployment system**

 5. Ensure Kubernetes is installed and local cluster is running.
-6. Import the images into the container runtime
+6. Import the images into the container runtime.
+If the image files are named `*.tar.zstd`, use `unzstd <file>` to decompress them prior to importing.
     ```sh
     sudo ctr -n k8s.io images import sidecar-shim.tar
     sudo ctr -n k8s.io images import virt-api.tar